Skip to content

 • Pick episodes in your preferred format.
 Podcasts are usually audio-first, but that doesn't always have to be the case.
 I personally like to see podcasts with transcripts for accessibility, and video versions can feel more personal.

 • Find episodes that come with bonus content.
 I appreciate any supporting materials.
 Episode highlights, related resources, timestamps, downloadable guides, and blog post summaries all add to the experience.
-If this is important to you, keep your eye out for it (usually in the show notes).
+If this is important to you, keep an eye out for it (usually in the show notes).

 • Pick an engaging host.
-You may find you like solo hosts, duos with friendly banter, or a revolving set of guests.
+You may like solo hosts, duos with friendly banter, or a revolving set of guests.
 Whichever your preference, pick the combo you find most engaging.
-If you don't like the host or hosts, there's no chance you'll like the podcast.
+If you don't like the host(s), there's no chance you'll like the podcast.

 • Choose thoughtfully edited content.
 I can appreciate the amount of effort it takes to get any podcast episode out into the world—but some editing touches elevate the experience.
 For example, a simple overview at the top of the episode about the upcoming topics helps listeners decide if they want to continue.
 I also like it when outside audio clips add context or atmosphere or when interviews are edited to feel more like a journalism piece than an audio dump.